liy016/cse15l-lab-reports/lab1.md

 >
 2. Explanation: Running `cd ./lecture1` changes the current directory to the specified directory.<br>
 >
-3. Output: It has no output, because the directory only changes to the user's home directory.<br>
+3. Output: It is not an error.<br>
 >
 command `ls ./lecture1`:<br>
 >